 Among the benefits of binding a carpet edge in this way are the relatively low cost and the vast selection of binding materials available.
 There is a significant number of colors from which to choose in binding, meaning that virtually any color of carpet can be matched.
 By matching the binding to the color of the carpet, the edge of the carpet will blend properly.
 A contrasting color could be also chosen to create an accent, but most experts feel that the binding is so thin (about 1/4-inch) that the overall effect is a bit bizarre.

 Although it might take a little practice and lead to mixed results, you can attempt to bind a carpet edge at home.
 After trimming the carpet remnant, apply binding tape in 6-inch increments all the way around the edge of the carpet.
 Apply a bit of hot glue to where the binding tape meets on either end to seal it together.

 Serging the edge of the carpet pieces produces a look that seems hand-sewn, although it is most often done by machine.
 Serging is also called overlock stitching, and it is done with a special machine designed for the purpose.
 Serging is almost always more expensive than binding.

 When finished, a serged edge looks as though a thick fiber has been wrapped around the edge of the carpet continuously, which creates a higher-end look than simple binding.
 This is the type of carpet stitching that's commonly seen on manufactured area rugs.
 Serging is also available in a wide array of colors, although many places may have fewer choices in serging colors than in binding colors.

 03 of 03

-While many enjoy the look of an area rug with fringe, there are many others who find it to be a nuisance.
-It makes the rug difficult to... vacuum, as the ends get sucked into the vacuum and tangled.
-Additionally, the fringe is easily stained or soiled, and usually difficult to clean.
+While many people enjoy the look of an area rug with fringe, there are many others who find it to be a nuisance.
+It makes the rug difficult to vacuum, for example, as the ends get sucked into the vacuum and tangled.
+The fringe is also easily stained or soiled and usually difficult to clean.